 2. Offer more flexible delivery options

 Better order batching and routing

 Efficiently handling a greater number of SKUs requires automated order fulfillment.
 Particularly in on-demand delivery, orders are so rushed that there is no time to manually do efficient batching.
 On the other hand, accurately grouping orders means that more orders can go out in the same delivery window, or with the same driver.
-This increases on-time deliveries, and can decrease the number of drivers needed, but it requires automated processes.
+This increases on-time deliveries, and can decrease the number of drivers needed, but it requires automated last mile processes.

 The same logic applies to automated dispatching and routing for deliveries that are planned in advance – it can decrease the number of dispatchers needed, and reduce the number of necessary drivers.
 Moreover, it opens up avenues to increase revenue without additional expenses.
 For example, if a company can reduce the number of drivers needed for their current capacity, they can consider expanding their geographic delivery range with the same number of drivers.